 Chancellor and Colleagues: Your Professional Practice Committee recommends, and we move, that the Board of Regents act affirmatively upon each recommendation in the written report of the Committee's deliberations at its meeting on March 15, 2022, copies of which have been distributed to each Regent.

 MATTERS NOT REQUIRING BOARD ACTION

 Your Committee discussed several topics of interest, including:

 - Deputy Commissioner's Report/Update

 - Licensing Petitions/Conferral of Degrees

-Proposed Addition of Section 52.49 to and Amendment of Sections 68.4 and 68.6 of the Regulations of the Commissioner of Education Relating to the Licensure Requirements for Land Surveyors (Discussion & Emergency Action)
+- Proposed Amendment of Section 63.9 of the Regulations of the Commissioner of Education Relating to the Administration of Immunizations by Pharmacists (2nd Emergency Action)